Pannakwt/INF4000_Data_Visualisation/README.md

 At the highest level of football, small details can shift the outcome of a match.
 This highlights the importance of using match analysis in developing a better understanding of tactics.
 In a football match, two teams compete with the objective of putting the ball into the opposing team’s net.
 The fundamental rule of football is that the team scoring a greater number of goals within 90 minutes wins the match.
 To score a goal, attacking threats need to be created to exploit weaknesses in the opponent’s defensive formation.
 In this study, we are looking at various aspects of attacking threats in football because we want to find out the most effective ways of measuring them in order for my audience to understand the key areas for developing tactics in football matches.

+- Question: What statistics can be used to measure attacking threats to identify key areas for developing tactics in football matches?

 <img src="./results/composite.jpg" width="100%" height="100%">

-## Questions

-- What statistics can be used to measure attacking threats to identify key areas for developing tactics in football matches?

 ## Descriptions & Key Messages